 How to Make Sinus Relief Shower Melts

 - Start by mixing the baking soda and arrowroot powder in a bowl.

 - Then add in the essential oils.
 If you already have a sinus blend and are using that, then I would try adding about a teaspoon in and see if it seems strong enough for you.
 These blends are usually pretty strong so you don’t want to add TOO much!

-- Once it seems like the essential oils are mixed in you add your water.
-I did a tablespoon at a time and ended up using 5 Table spoons buy my discs were still pretty crumbly.
+- Once it seems like the essential oils are mixed in, you add your water.
+I did a tablespoon at a time and ended up using 5 Table spoons.
+But, my discs were still pretty crumbly.
 I added a little more and felt like it was a good consistency.
 You don’t want them too dry or they will crumble.

-- Lastly, just pack the mixture into an ice cub tray or a mini muffin tin.
+- Lastly, just pack the mixture into a silicone ice cub tray or a mini muffin tin.

 - Once you have these in the mold go ahead and place them in the freezer for a few hours or just leave out over night.
 Whichever works best for you.